GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: User Study

-We also collected high-level performance metrics such as accuracy and completion time.
+We also collected high-level performance metrics such as subjective accuracy and completion time.
 We measured completion time as the time elapsed from when the first image was grabbed to when the last image was placed, indicating the group's overall time completing the task.
 We measure accuracy as the proportion of correctly categorized images into the corresponding emotion terms.
 The ground truth emotion term for each image was determined by matching the distribution of each OASIS image in a valence-arousal matrix to its equivalent coordinate in Russell's affect model, which organizes emotion terms by valence-arousal~\cite{russell_circumplex_1980}.
 The labels of these images are highly subjective, and hence, the accuracy can be below 60\% as reported in another study that used the same dataset~\cite{yangImmersiveCollaborativeSensemaking2022}.
 For us, this subjective labeling was part of our design and essential to encourage collaboration.
 Asking participants to categorize images based on content, such as living or non-living, would not prompt meaningful discussion, as such decisions are trivial.
+Including subjective accuracy in our work is crucial for understanding how well users align with shared emotional conventions during collaboration.
+It provides insight into the effectiveness of group consensus-building, the extent of divergence in interpretations, and how interaction dynamics influence collective decision-making.
+This measure helps us evaluate the role of discussion and negotiation in forming shared mental models, a core aspect of our study.
+We discuss more on this subjective accuracy in Appendix~\ref{sec:appx:accuracy}.

 Finally, we collect several subjective measures through post-exposure surveys after the image sorting task, such as presence (subjective feeling of being present in a virtual environment) with the IPQ~\cite{schubert_experience_2001} and PQ~\cite{witmer_measuring_1998} questionnaires, cognitive load through NASA-Task Load Index (NASA-TLX)~\cite{hart_nasa-task_2006}\footnote{We are aware of the criticism surrounding the use of NASA-TLX.
 We applied it as intended to measure ``perceived" cognitive workload, rather than actual mental load~\cite{mckendrick2018deeper}.}, and perception of the group behavior through a custom-designed questionnaire.
 We measure presence with the IPQ~\cite{schubert_experience_2001} and PQ~\cite{witmer_measuring_1998}.
 The PQ evaluates factors such as the possibility to act and examine, realism, self-evaluation, and interface quality.
 The IPQ measures factors such as spatial and general presence, realism, and involvement.
 The presence scores are derived from 33 items (14 IPQ and 19 PQ, the cognitive load score is derived from 5 items from NASA-TLX, and group behavior from 5 items from our custom-designed survey on a 7-point scale.
 We developed a custom questionnaire to measure participants' perspectives of how their group interacted, as shown in~\autoref{table:custom-questionnaire}.
 The proposed group behavior characterization questionnaire is designed to assess key aspects such as contribution awareness, joint attention, proximity impact, conversational support, and overall group collaboration.
 Each question is informed by established research to ensure relevance to our study's context.
 The purpose of this questionnaire is to capture subjective insights into how participants perceived the interactions measured by different modules in \sysname.
 This allowed us to validate our group behavior labels by comparing data from objective sensor data in sociograms with participants' subjective experiences.